 Secrecy, Surveillance and Rhetoric (4x and 5x-level)

 This writing-intensive undergraduate course is dedicated to the rhetorical criticism of secrecy in public and political discourse.
 The class has been taught as undergraduate-only and undergraduate/graduate.
-The handouts below are from the (2015) undergraduate-only version of the course, while the reading list and syllabus were both used for the (2021) undergraduate/graduate version.
+The handouts below are from the (2015) undergraduate-only version of the course, while the reading list was used for the (2021) undergraduate/graduate version.
+The most actively updated resource is the untextbook (see above).

-- (Spring 2022) The UnTextbook: “The Rhetoric of Secrecy and Surveillance”
+- (Spring 2022) Syllabus for the Rhetoric of Secrecy & Surveillance.

-- (Spring 2021) Syllabus and Reading List for Rhetorics of Secrecy & Surveillance.
+- (Spring 2021) Reading List for the Rhetoric of Secrecy & Surveillance.

 (Fall 2015) Handouts